 Have you checked your rankings lately?
 Type a few words to describe your accounting services into your favorite search engine and see where your business shows up.
 If you’re not happy with the results, it’s time to take a closer look at your website’s search engine optimization (SEO).
 You need to make the most of your CPA marketing, and proper SEO tactics will help you do just that.

 Start by educating yourself about SEO.
 Constantly changing SEO trends and strategies can be complicated, but the basics are fairly simple—you need value-added content with the right mix of keywords.
-Current top keywords include income tax, audit, account and CPA.
+And what’s even more important, you need to create helpful content that answers a person’s question.

 You’ll also want to invest in paid search engine marketing, such as pay-per-click (PPC) ads.
 PPC advertising is affordable and it’s easy to modify your ads based on what gets results.
 You can promote specific services or target certain customer profiles.
 Use keywords your typical clients use when searching for you, and be sure to monitor your results.